 Teaching Teamwork When Plinking

 “Plinking Extreme” is a fun contest that requires team work.
 Our campers will remember this for a lifetime.
 I first did this at a Big Horn Mountainman shoot in the 90s.
-It requires both a shot gun shooter and a rifleman and they have to work together.
+It requires both a shotgun shooter and a rifleman and they have to work together.
 It is great, some kids will resonate shooting shotguns others rifles.
-The shotgun part is a bit tougher so the teams tend have the older more skilled students on the shot gun and the younger ones on the rifle.
+The shotgun part is a bit tougher so the teams tend to have the older more skilled students on the shotgun and the younger ones on the rifle.
 This is also a fun parent and child team activity.
-How it is set up is easy, an empty soda can is set on top of a soda can filled with water.
-The teen with the shotgun when ready will say, “Pull,” the young man with the rifle will shot the can on the bottom, if hit just right the top can will be launch skyward with a spry of water.
+How it is setup is easy, an empty soda can is set on top of a soda can filled with water.
+The teen with the shotgun when ready will say, “Pull,” the young man or girl with the rifle will shoot the can on the bottom, if hit just right the top can will be launched skyward with a spray of water.
 The shotgunner then shoots the can out of the air.
-The back bone of our rifle program after graduating from the .22s our lever action rifles chambered in 45 Colt which works perfectly for this contest.
+The back bone of our rifle program after graduating from the .22s is to our lever action rifles chambered in 45 Colt which works perfectly for this contest.

 Some of the kids we will never see again, others become a part of our family.
-It is common for these young adults sitting around the camp fire bring up “Plinking Extreme,” or some other of the plinking games staff or campers have come up with.
+It is common for these young adults sitting around the campfire to bring up “Plinking Extreme,” or some others of the plinking games staff or campers have come up with.
 Our reward is knowing we are making memories for a lifetime.
 For myself, the little farm is gone, my father is gone, but the fun and laughter we shared will last a lifetime.